stevescola/wv_cmm_1_1/README.md

 **Star:** Follows the template and all sections are well covered to offer guidance to any traveler

+## Dashboard Views
 In short, this dashboard will enable us to query quality based on rating/status of the article for a specific Locale, as well as understand the distribution of status in aggregate within a region at various levels.

+### Primary Data Views
-The visualization will enable to the viewer to:
+The primary views to enable the user to explore content quality include:
+**Individual Locale View**
+- locale_name_raw
+- locale_type
+- wv_article_rating
+- locale_id_is_part_of
+- locale_is_part_of_country_idb
+- locale_is_capital = TRUE
+_Depending on complexity, would also like to view peer Locales under immediate parent Locale_

+**Country View**

+### Querying and Filtering

-- Query an individual Locale rating
+- Query an individual Locale for rating by typing name
+- Display global map with country coloring based on country article rating
+- Select country on map to view
+- Query by country with child Locales organized by subdivisions and sorted by rating [star, guide, usable, outline]
+- Filter adn display child locales to country as either city or subdivision on country map (based on GPS) with colored point based on wv_article_rating
-- Evaluate the distribution of articles by rating/status, drilling down by Locale hierarchy level from country to district
+- Evaluate the distribution of articles by rating/status
+- Drilling down by Locale hierarchy level from country to district
 - At the article/locale level, cross over to a view of completeness which includes a KPI or breakdown
-- Map and chart views

 ## Understanding the Data
 There will be two data sets that will be essential for this dashboard: